 Living will and trust: What’s the difference?

-A living will goes into effect when you die
+A last will goes into effect when you die

 A living will is a public record, whereas a trust is not

-Living trusts help organize and protect your estate.
-Understanding the process of funding the trust and managing is important.
-Having a living will and trust ensures you can determine what happens with your estate when you’re alive and have peace of mind that your successor will handle it how you planned upon your passing.
+A living trust helps organize and protect your estate.
+Understanding the process of funding and managing the trust is important.
+Having a trust ensures you can determine what happens with your estate when you’re alive and have peace of mind that your successor will handle it how you planned upon your passing.